mukoan/ReferenceOrganiser/README.md

 * Rename all paper files to their citation key; e.g. for a paper by A. Smith and B. Jones published in 2017, rename the file to SmithJones2017.pdf
 * Run ReferenceOrganiser
 * Go to Preferences and add the two directories above
-* You can now add papers and create reviews
+* You can create reviews

+You can use a different citation key format, but keep the year at the end.